 3. Invest in the right people for the long haul.
 You want to develop your new hires into fully functional Product Managers and that won’t happen overnight.
 It will take at least a year of mentoring and training to nurture every aspect of the role.

 “This is a long-term investment, so be prepared for the long haul – not weeks or months… full development will take years.”
 Newman suggests pairing new Product Managers with veterans on your team that can provide mentorship.

 4. Uncover how well candidates cope with change.
 Managing change is a constant struggle for a Product Manager.
 This is especially true in smaller companies where there’s more autonomy and uncertainty.

 “Look for someone who is excited by change and can figure out how to adapt quickly.
 Ask them to provide examples of how they have dealt with change in the past.
 You need to know that they can take a project and run with it through the ups and downs.”

 5. External recruiters know the role and the market very well.
 Newman has had positive experiences working with external recruiters to hire Product Managers who have saved him countless hours sifting through unqualified applicants.

 “There is usually one degree of separation between them and top talent, whereas internal recruiters may not have the same expertise or connections.”

-“Winging it” is something you cannot afford do with your product or when hiring a Product Manager.
+“Winging it” is something you cannot afford do with your product or when hiring Product Managers.
 Download our free eBook for industry secrets on how to plan for this hybrid role.